Predator (film): Critical response

 From contemporary reviews, Janet Maslin of The New York Times described the film as "grisly and dull, with few surprises".
 Dean Lamanna wrote in Cinefantastique that "the militarized monster movie tires under its own derivative weight".
 Michael Wilmington of the Los Angeles Times proclaimed it "arguably one of the emptiest, feeblest, most derivative scripts ever made as a major studio movie".
-Variety wrote that the film was a "slightly above-average actioner that tries to compensate for tissue-thin-plot with ever-more-grisly death sequences and impressive special effects".
-Adam Barker of The Monthly Film Bulletin found that "unfortunately, special effects have also been substituted for suspense" and that "the early appearance of the Predator makes the final gladiatorial conflict predictable, and the monster's multiple transformations also exhaust interest in its final appearance".
+Variety declared the film was a "slightly above-average actioner that tries to compensate for tissue-thin-plot with ever-more-grisly death sequences and impressive special effects".
+Adam Barker of The Monthly Film Bulletin found that "unfortunately, special effects have also been substituted for suspense" and "the early appearance of the Predator makes the final gladiatorial conflict predictable, and the monster's multiple transformations also exhaust interest in its final appearance".
+The Hollywood Reporters Duane Byrge felt that the Predator's weaponized attacks relied too heavily on special effects, but found the film to be a "well-made, old-style assault movie" and a "full-assault" visual experience.

 Though finding the creature's motivations poorly explained, critic Roger Ebert was more complimentary of the film.
 He wrote: "Predator moves at a breakneck pace, it has strong and simple characterizations, it has good location photography and terrific special effects, and it supplies what it claims to supply: an effective action movie."
-The Hollywood Reporters Duane Byrge felt that the Predator's weaponized attacks relied too heavily on special effects, but found the film to be a "well-made, old-style assault movie" and a "full-assault" visual experience.
+On their TV show At the Movies, Ebert's colleague Gene Siskel said the film was a stale mix of Rambo and Alien, commenting, "I'm personally tired of seeing a commando armed to the teeth battling a slimy extraterrestrial creature with a horrendous overbite."
+Siskel did praise Schwarzenegger's humor and the Predator's air of mystery before its reveal, but ultimately gave the film a thumbs down.

 Chris Hewitt of Empire wrote: "Predator has gradually become a sci-fi and action classic.
 It's not difficult to see why.
 John McTiernan's direction is claustrophobic, fluid and assured, staging the action with aplomb but concentrating just as much on tension and atmosphere...
 A thumping piece of powerhouse cinema."
 Peter Suderman of Reason magazine noted that "over the last 30-odd years, it has come to be regarded a classic of '80s action cinema".

-On review aggregation website Rotten Tomatoes, the film received an approval rating of 64% based on 112 reviews.
+On review aggregation website Rotten Tomatoes, the film received an approval rating of 65% based on 119 reviews.
 The site's critical consensus reads: "Predator: Part sci-fi, part horror, part action – all muscle."
 Metacritic assigned the film a weighted average score of 47 out of 100 based on 17 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.